FAQ

 The single day outings are in the local mountains and students usually carpool to those locations.
 For the overnight weekend outings, we provide bus transportation.
 There is no extra fee for bus transportation.

-Must I attend all of the class sessions and outings?
+Must I attend all of the class sessions and outings to Graduate?

-Can I make up class sessions or outings that I am forced to miss?
+Can I make up class sessions or outings that I miss because of a legitimate excuse?

 What is the required textbook?

-In addition to our Student Handbook, the required text is “Mountaineering: Freedom of the Hills” (7th Edition) by The Mountaineers.
-It is available through WTC (only to students) at a reduced cost of $20 during the on-line application process.
+In addition to our Student Handbook, the required text is “Mountaineering: Freedom of the Hills” (8th Edition) by The Mountaineers.
+A print copy is available through WTC (only to students) at a reduced cost of $30 during the on-line application process.
 The book can also be purchased at the time of the class.
 Click here to find out more about the textbooks.

 Is a compass required?